Conflict in the Workplace – can you spot the signs?

 ‘No two individuals have exactly the same expectations and desires; conflict is a natural part of our interactions with others.’

-Thomas-Kilmann Conflict Handling Model has five different modes for responding to different situations, demonstrated in the diagram below.
+Thomas-Kilmann Conflict Handling Model has five different modes for responding to different situations.

 In our working lives we are faced with conflict on a daily basis.
 To defuse the conflict and reach a solution, we must choose the most appropriate conflict management style.
 For example, HR team members are regularly faced with conflict when facilitating Trade Union meetings.
 As a key stakeholder, unions do not always agree with policy changes and therefore a compromise must be met.
 This is known as a ‘lose-lose’ situation as neither party actually achieve 100% of what they want.